chusan17/yold-system/README.md

 Welcome to yold-system repo.
 <br>
-YOLD is Drone detector based on YOLOv4 tiny (You Only Look Once).
+YOLD is Drone detector based on`YOLOv4 tiny`.
 <br>
-100+ drone pictures are used for re-traning `YOLOv4 tiny` to create a new object detection network which detects only Drone.
+100+ drone pictures are used for re-traning `YOLOv4 tiny` to create a new object detection network which detects only a drone.
 <br>

-And retrained `YOLOv4 tiny` would be installed on Jetson Nano 2GB to perform Real-Time Drone detection with webcam.
+And re-trained `YOLOv4 tiny` would be installed on Jetson Nano 2GB to perform Real-Time Drone Detection with webcam.
 <br>

 ## Configuration